‘Vikings’ Season 4: Do The History Books Reveal Who Killed Lagertha?

 The tale about Lagertha only appears in one section of the history of the Vikings.
 According to the Gesta Danorum, which was written by an English scholar many years after the events involving the Vikings, Lagertha was married to Ragnar Lothbrok.
 The ninth book of the Gesta Danorum also reveals they were divorced.
 Ragnar remarries a woman called Thora.
 They have children but then she dies of an unknown “violent malady.”

 While Aslaug is not mentioned in this story about Lagertha, her sons are.
 Lagertha was around them when she helped Ragnar win a battle.
 However, there is no mention of Lagertha killing their mother Aslaug, in the sagas.
 In fact, according to the tale that does involve Aslaug and Ragnar, Aslaug outlives him.
-There appears to be no direct conflict involving Lagertha, Aslaug or Aslaug’s sons in these stories.
+There appears to be no direct conflict involving Lagertha, Aslaug, or Aslaug’s sons in these stories.
 This indicates that, historically, Lagertha may not have died at the hand of one of Ragnar’s and Aslaug’s sons.

 So how did Lagertha die, if it wasn’t at the hand of one of Ragnar’s sons?